Image by Gerd Altmann

 The Moment of Truth

-Well, this morning was the moment of truth!
-The tiles are laid in the house and the pond/pool is half drained.
+Well, one morning came the moment of truth!
+The "pond" is half drained on its way to becoming a pool once again.
 My husband calls me and asks me what I want to do with the fish.
 He says there are three options, one of which is putting an ad on Craig's List.
 Ah!
 Perfect!
-That sounds great!
+That sounds just right!
 So I write up an ad: Free Goldfish to a good home!
 Must take all of them (there are about 50 or more)!

 After I post the ad, I decide to do a search and see what the ad looks like.
 So I search: free goldfish, and the first ad that comes up is one that someone posted the night before at 8:15 pm, and it reads, "Looking for free goldfish/Orlando.
 I have a 5000 gal pond in my backyard, now all I need are some fish.. anyone looking for a good home for their fish.. call me..."
 I called, the fellow was thrilled, and he lives about 15 minutes from our house!
 How perfect is that?

 Voila!
 The Universe had provided.
-And I didn't even actually have to post an ad.
-The Universe had already supplied the solution even before I officially requested one.
+And I didn't even really have to post the ad since the Universe had already supplied the solution before I officially requested one.
 Well, OK, I had been requesting one for years, in the sense that I had faith that when the time came the solution would come also.
 I know, this sounds like one of these instances that if you saw it in a movie, you'd think, "yeah right! what are the odds of that happening..."
 Well as I like to say, "It only takes one."

 Synchronicity & Coincidences Abound